 - Marketing promotion schedule (frequency of emails, social posts, etc.)

 Determine where you want to focus your efforts and when you want to start your marketing next year.
-Your timeline will be dependent upon the channels to which you want to focus.
+Your timeline will depend on the channels on which you want to focus.

 - SEO -you'll want to create your holiday promotion landing pages a minimum of three months in advance to start working its way up Google's results page.
 Many of my clients kept a Black Friday or Cyber Monday landing page up year-round and updated it when it was time.